masoodmoazeni/docker-registry/README.md

 after that if use to another host for pull and push image from docker registry

-you must this command and create on evry host
+you must this command and create on every host

 nano /etc/docker/daemon.json